Rubber Molded Parts

 Rubber molding is a molding process that is characterized by forcing hot rubber material under pressure into a mold cavity.
 The mold cavity is created using two steel dies, which have been machined into shape.
 Depending on the material and geometry of the finished part, a compression or injection process can be used.
 We also offer rubber molded parts with metal or plastic inserts.

-In Insert molding, a metal part is ‘inserted’ into the mold prior to injections of rubber.
-This produces a finished rubber + metal part with higher strength than a 100% rubber part.
-The metal ‘insert’ part is typically produced by machining, powder metal or the casting process.
+In insert molding, a metal part is “inserted” into the mold before the rubber or metal injection molding process.
+This produces a finished rubber and metal part with higher strength than a 100% rubber part.
+The metal insert part is typically produced by machining, powder metal, or the casting process.

 Understanding the Benefits

-A primary advantage of the rubber molding process is the ability to inexpensively produce flexible parts for sealing, vibration dampening & control, diaphragm and general fluid control applications.
-The tools are reusable so molding can produce economical part prices for low and high volume programs.
+A primary advantage of the rubber molding process is the ability to inexpensively produce flexible parts for sealing, vibration dampening and control, diaphragm, and general fluid control applications.
+The tools are reusable so that molding can produce economical part prices for low and high volume programs.

-Additional information on these polymers and standard tolerances here.
+Additional information on these polymers and standard tolerances can be found here.